vtex/faststore/docs/blog/2022-04-29-faststore.md

 ---
-description: New NextJs starter available.
+description: New Next.js starter available.
 This starter's features are identical to the existing base store starter, which used Gatsby.
 tags: [faststore]
 ---

-# New NextJs starter available
+# New Next.js starter available

+VTEX launched a new Next.js

 ## What has changed?